gvwilson/fiction/iffy/index.md

 "It was optical," Wales cut in.
 "That flash.
 It wasn't an EMP,
-it was some kind of machine hypnosis."
+it was some kind of optical reprogramming."

+"But the… information density… that would take…" Doctor Johel started.

-"Shall we discuss this later, sirs?" the Marine sergeant said, her tone making it clear that it wasn't actually a question.
+"Shall we discuss this later, sirs?" the Marine sergeant cut in, her tone making it clear that it wasn't actually a question.

 Something chattered behind them.
 Sharp dots stitched across the concrete above their heads.
-"Affin' hell!"
+"Affin' heck!"
 Uncle Jack squeaked.

 Needle guns crackled
 as two of the Marines spun around and returned fire.